 Whittaker Station is located four miles up the track from Cass.
 At Whittaker Station you have the opportunity to leave the train and enjoy a breathtaking view of a vast wilderness area.
-Visitors can rest, eat lunch, and take a tour of the authentic logging camp recreated by the volunteers of the Mountain State Railroad & Logging Historical Association.
+Visitors can rest and take a tour of the authentic logging camp recreated by the volunteers of the Mountain State Railroad & Logging Historical Association.

-In 2013, paved trails were added to the logging camp exhibits, restrooms and concession stand creating access for all passengers on the Cass Scenic Railroad.
+In 2013, paved trails were added to the logging camp exhibits and restrooms creating access for all passengers on the Cass Scenic Railroad.

 Volunteers with the Mountain State Railroad & Logging Historical Association are restoring historic logging equipment at Whittaker Station.
 This is part of the Whittaker Camp One exhibit, a recreated logging camp of the 1940's which shows both the living quarters and the tools of the loggers.
 The centerpiece of Camp One is a Lidgerwood tower skidder, one of only two examples left in the world.
 These huge railcar-mounted machines carried logs out of the woods on aerial cables high in the air and for distances up to 3,000 feet.